-These highlights do not include all the information needed to use Rapamune safely and effectively.
-See full prescribing information for Rapamune.
+These highlights do not include all the information needed to use RAPAMUNE safely and effectively.
+See full prescribing information for RAPAMUNE.

-RAPAMUNE (sirolimus) ORAL SOLUTION AND TABLETS Initial U.S. Approval: 1999
+RAPAMUNE (sirolimus) oral solution RAPAMUNE (sirolimus) tablets, for oral use Initial U.S. Approval: 1999

-WARNING: IMMUNOSUPPRESSION, USE IS NOT RECOMMENDED IN LIVER OR LUNG TRANSPLANT PATIENTS See Full Prescribing Information for complete Boxed Warning.
+WARNING: IMMUNOSUPPRESSION, USE IS NOT RECOMMENDED IN LIVER OR LUNG TRANSPLANT PATIENTS

+See full prescribing information for complete boxed warning.

 - Increased susceptibility to infection and the possible development of lymphoma and other malignancies may result from immunosuppression (5.1).
-Only physicians experienced in immunosuppressive therapy and management of renal transplant patients should use Rapamune. - The safety and efficacy of Rapamune as immunosuppressive therapy have not been established in liver or lung transplant patients, and therefore, such use is not recommended (5.2, 5.3). - Liver Transplantation Excess mortality, graft loss, and hepatic artery thrombosis (5.2). - Lung Transplantation Bronchial anastomotic dehiscence (5.3).
+Only physicians experienced in immunosuppressive therapy and management of renal transplant patients should use Rapamune for prophylaxis of organ rejection in patients receiving renal transplants. - The safety and efficacy of Rapamune as immunosuppressive therapy have not been established in liver or lung transplant patients, and therefore, such use is not recommended (5.2, 5.3). - Liver Transplantation Excess mortality, graft loss, and hepatic artery thrombosis (5.2). - Lung Transplantation Bronchial anastomotic dehiscence (5.3).